awslabs/aws-refarch-cross-account-pipeline/README.md

 > Notes from masmix
 > Purpose of this for is focus on security approach from https://github.com/awslabs/aws-refarch-cross-account-pipeline
+> It's mean that we focused on learn AWS services step by step using CLI with minimized usage AWS Console

 ## Running the example
 > You need to create the CodeCommit repository (steps below) before making the pipeline infrastructure.